 Creating a Calm Space at Home or the Event

-During the July 4th celebrations, it’s important to make a calm spot for your autistic child either at home or where you’re celebrating.
-Start by picking out a quiet corner away from bright lights and loud noises which can cause sensory overload.
+During the July 4th celebrations, it’s important to create a calm spot for your autistic child, either at home or where you’re celebrating.
+Start by picking out a quiet corner away from bright lights and loud noises, which can cause sensory overload.

 Selecting Autism-Friendly Activities for the Day